James C Gaither Junior Fellows Program/Carnegie Endowment

 Donald A. Strauss Scholarship

 The Strauss Scholarship ($15,000– including a $7,000 scholarship and an $8,000 project grant) is open to sophomores and juniors.
 Provides funding to create your own public service project.
-Requires UCLA’s nomination.

 Michel David-Weill Scholarship

 The Michel David-Weill Scholarship provides funding (including living expenses) for outstanding UCLA Seniors to study for two years for a Master’s degree at Sciences-Po in Paris.
-Open to students in any field of study.

 Goldwater Scholarship